 If you’ve used a keyboard in an office setting, it’s a given you’ve used this type of keyboard.
 Rather than use an individual sensor for each key, a “monoblock” keyboard uses a keyboard-wide electrical circuit to know when you’re pressing a key.

-However, if you’re reading this article, it’s likely due to the fact you’re aware of something better: the mechanical keyboard.
+However, if you’re reading this article, it’s likely that you’re aware of something better: the mechanical keyboard.

 Read on to find out what exactly a mechanical keyboard is, why you should use one if you’re a gamer and a glimpse at some of the best mechanical keyboards on the market today.